rajarshisg/load-balancer/README.md

 # Load Balancer in TypeScript

 This project implements a load balancer in Node.js using TypeScript.
-It supports both health checks and two load balancing strategies: simple round-robin and weighted round-robin.
-The project leverages Express.js for request routing, TypeDI for dependency injection, and Cron for scheduling periodic health checks.
+It supports both health checks and common load balancing strategies like simple round-robin, weighted round-robin, least connections etc. The project leverages Express.js for request routing, TypeDI for dependency injection, and Cron for scheduling periodic health checks.

 ## Table of Contents